Artist profile of Mouna Eddrou:

 Mouna Eddrou was born in Meknès, Morocco and moved to France at an early age.
-She comes form a family of musicians heavily involved in some of Morocco’s mystic Sufi styles of music such as El Touate, Aissawa and Gnaoua.
+She comes form a family of musicians heavily involved in some of Morocco’s mystic Sufi styles of music.
+This include El Touate, Aissawa and Gnaoua.

 Mouna sings the traditional Moroccan Sufi repertoire.
-She plays congas, the bendir (North African frame drum), karkabet, djembe and the West African “casse-casse” among others.
+She plays congas, the bendir (North African frame drum), karkabet, djembe and the “casse-casse” among others.

 She studied at the “C.I.A.M.” music school in Bordeaux, France and was at the same time taught by and played with visiting musicians from Cuba and Brazil.
-She has also studied singing and percussion in Cuba.
+Mouna also studied singing and percussion in Cuba.
 Whilst in Cuba, she fascinated the Cubans with her traditional Moroccan repertoire.
 She was invited with Simon to open for the house band of the legendary music venue “Café de la Trova” in Santiago de Cuba.
 They went on to play several festivals around Santiago.

-In the UK, she was a founding member of The Moroccan’Roll Convention, played extensively on the London scene with “Haleshla” and played and toured with artists such as Hassan Erraji from Morocco.
+In the UK, she was a founding member of The Moroccan’Roll Convention, played extensively on the London scene with “Haleshla”.
+She also played and toured with artists such as Hassan Erraji from Morocco.

 Mouna’s latest project is singing vocals on the new “Chaka Chouka” album with Haji Mike, Bernard O’neill and Simon.
 Her haunting Sufi-inspired lyrics perfectly compliment Haji Mike’s dub poetry.
 She is also currently working on the new Syriana album, “Syriana 1325” which is based in Morocco.